JuliaPOMDP/MCTS.jl/README.md

 ## Usage

-The following functions must be defined in order to use DiscreteValueIteration:
+The following functions must be defined in order to use MCTS:

 ```julia
 discount(mdp::POMDP) # returns the discount factor